 This type of factoring sells the invoice of completed government contract jobs.
 A company would be effectively selling incoming monies.
 The factor, or the company that buys the government contract invoice, will be responsible for collecting the money.
 This might involve them sending the government written correspondence or calling them over the phone.

 The invoice is always sold at a discounted rate.
-For example, a seller may require that the factor funds them 95% of the amount billed on invoice.
+For example, a seller may require that the factor funds them 90% of the amount billed on an invoice.
 Once the factor is able to collect all of the money, they will give the remaining, in this case, 10% back to the seller.
 However, the seller won’t see all of this because the factor typically charges a few points to cover their services.

-A company that has won and completed a government contract may be willing to sell the invoice from the job in order to get cash needed to continue fulfilling the contract.
+A company that has won and completed a government contract may be willing to sell the invoice from the job in order to get the cash needed to continue fulfilling the contract.
 If a company needs money after a completed government contract and can’t wait 30-60 days to receive payment, they may be willing to sell the invoice to a factoring company in order to get money right away.